Successful participation trade fairs

 - relevant international business directories

-- the member lists of some relevant industry associations in your best market(s)
+- the member lists of some relevant industry associations in your preferred market(s)

-Last but not least, make sure you use your website and relevant social media channels for promoting your trade fair visit.
-You can present an appointment form on your website to invite buyers directly making appointments with you at the fair.
+Make sure you use your website and relevant social media channels for promoting your trade fair visit.
+You can have an appointment form on your website to allow buyers make appointments with you at the fair.

 6. Optimise your stand behaviour

 It is critical to understand the needs of your visitors before you pitch your product and your company.
 Try to find out the needs and expectations of your visitors at the fair.
-Start asking open questions: What are you looking for?
+Start asking open questions such as: What are you looking for?
 How can I help you?
 What do you need?

-After exploring the needs and breaking the ice your pitch is based on the customers’ needs.
+After exploring the needs and breaking the ice, pitch your product based on the customers’ needs.
 This includes specific info regarding:

 - Your solution to the needs